sonic-net/SONiC/doc/storagemond/storagemond-hld.md

-temperature_celsius = STRING                    ; Describes the operating temperature of the disk in Celsius                             (Dynamic) fs_io_reads         = STRING                    ; Describes the total number of filesystem reads completed successfully                  (Dynamic) fs_io_writes        = STRING                    ; Describes the total number of filesystem writes completed successfully                 (Dynamic) disk_io_reads       = STRING                    ; Describes the total number of reads completed successfully from the SSD (LBAs read)    (Dynamic) disk_io_writes      = STRING                    ; Describes the total number of writes completed on the SSD (LBAs written)               (Dynamic) reserved_blocks     = STRING                    ; Describes the reserved blocks count of the SSD                                         (Dynamic) firmware            = STRING                    ; Describes the Firmware version of the SSD                                              (Dynamic) health              = STRING                    ; Describes the overall health of the SSD as a % value based on several SMART attrs      (Dynamic)
+temperature_celsius = STRING                    ; Describes the operating temperature of the disk in Celsius                             (Dynamic) fs_io_reads         = STRING                    ; Describes the total number of filesystem reads completed successfully                  (Dynamic) fs_io_writes        = STRING                    ; Describes the total number of filesystem writes completed successfully                 (Dynamic) disk_io_reads       = STRING                    ; Describes the total number of reads completed successfully from the SSD (Bytes)        (Dynamic) disk_io_writes      = STRING                    ; Describes the total number of writes completed on the SSD (Bytes)                      (Dynamic) reserved_blocks     = STRING                    ; Describes the reserved blocks count of the SSD                                         (Dynamic) firmware            = STRING                    ; Describes the Firmware version of the SSD                                              (Dynamic) health              = STRING                    ; Describes the overall health of the SSD as a % value based on several SMART attrs      (Dynamic)
 ```

-NOTE: 'LBA' stands for Logical Block Address.
-To get the raw value in bytes, multiply by the disk's logical block address sze (typically 512 bytes).<br>
+NOTE: disk_io_reads and disk_io_writes return total LBAs read/written.
+'LBA' stands for Logical Block Address.
+To get the raw value in bytes, we multiply thr num.
+LBAs by the disk's logical block address size (typically 512 bytes).<br>

 Example: For an SSD with name 'sda', the STATE_DB entry would be:

 ```
-root@str2-7050cx3-acs-01:~# docker exec -it database bash root@str2-7050cx3-acs-01:/# redis-cli -n 6 127.0.0.1:6379[6]> keys STORAGE*
+root@sonic:~# docker exec -it database bash root@sonic:/# redis-cli -n 6
+127.0.0.1:6379[6]> keys STORAGE*
 1) "STORAGE_INFO|mmcblk0"
 2) "STORAGE_INFO|sda"